 As a young girl and long before she could remember remembering, there were two things in T.K.
 Lukas’s life: books, and horses.
 And mostly, the books she read were about horses.
-When she reached twelve years of age, her father surprised her with a birthday gift — her very own horse — a palomino gelding named “Thomas Dandy.”
+When she reached eleven years of age, her father surprised her with a birthday gift — her very own horse — a palomino gelding named “Thomas Dandy.”
 Dan, as she called him, was the first male to whom she gladly gave her heart.
 Endless summer days were spent with T.K. galloping Dan bare-back through the woods, grooming him, reading to him, drawing sketches of him, and imprinting his wonderful sweaty-horse scent into her memory bank.
 Unfortunately, it was a short love affair.

 Two years later, a personal family tragedy caused her to have to surrender Dan to another owner.
 Depressed and rebellious, at times the only things to get T.K. through her misery were the stories playing out in her head, fanciful tales of magical horses — fast horses with swift hooves and kind eyes.
 The horses she conjured in her dreams would always be at the ready to spirit her away from any sadness.
+And through the years, horses - and books - would always be her constant, most dependable companions.

 T.K.’s life experiences and world travels fuel the native Texan’s ever-expanding imagination, which she pours into everything she writes.
 Combining history with fiction, fact with fantasy, she delivers stories that, at some point along the narrative, always have horses making their presence known.